anguta/shell/README.md

 ```
 ## Program Specifications

-### Submission

-Your code will be submitted by pushing your code to main.
-Any other branches
-you have will not be graded.

-### Development Environment

-You code will be tested on a GitHub codespace.
-Code that does not compile
-or run on the provided codespace will result in a grade of 0.

 ### Basic Shell: `msh`

 Your basic shell, called `msh` is basically an interactive loop: it repeatedly